Cobham Limited: 1930s to 1990s: Formation, early activities and growth

-Sales and acquisitions
+1990s to 2019: Acquisitions and disposals as a listed company

 In September 1997, Cobham acquired ML Aviation for £37 million, which had taken over Nash & Thompson, a major competitor, the previous year.

+In June 2001 Cobham acquired Sierra Flight Systems and merged it into its Chelton Avionics business, naming the combined division Chelton Flight Systems.

 In early 2008, Cobham purchased S-TEC Corporation, maker of general aviation autopilots, for $38 million; during February 2008, the company also bought the sensor and antenna systems division of BAE Systems for $240 million.
 In June 2008, Cobham acquired Sparta Inc., a US defence business, for $416 million (it was renamed Cobham Analytic Solutions).
 In September 2008 Cobham completed the purchase of the radio frequency components business of M/A-COM for $425 million.
 In April 2009, Cobham agreed to purchase Argotek Inc., a provider of high-end information assurance services to the United States Intelligence Community, for $36 million.
 In June 2009, a Cobham – Northrop Grumman 50–50 joint venture won the US Army's US$2.4 billion competition to supply Vehicular Intercom Systems.

 In October 2011, Cobham Analytic Solutions was sold for $350 million to the privately owned Parsons Corporation.
 Then in June 2012, Cobham acquired Danish satellite communications company Thrane & Thrane A/S, making it the core of Cobham's new SATCOM strategic business unit (SBU), to include SeaTel marine, TracStar land and Omnipless airborne SATCOM product lines.

 In May 2013, Cobham acquired antenna systems business, Axell Wireless.
 In July 2013, the company bought out FB Heliservices joint venture partner Bristow Helicopters.
 In April 2014, Cobham sold Chelton Flight Systems and S-TEC Corporation to Genesys Aerosystems.
 Then in May 2014, Cobham acquired wireless communications company, Aeroflex Holding Corporation for $1.46 billion.

 In August 2016, David Lockwood was named CEO, replacing Bob Murphy.